chriseppstein/css-size/README.md

 ### `cssSize(cssProcessor, input, options)`

-Pass a string of CSS to receive an object with information about the original & minified sizes (uncompressed, gzipped, and brotli'd), plus difference and percentage results.
+Pass a string (or Buffer) of CSS to receive an object with information about the original & minified sizes (uncompressed, gzipped, and brotli'd), plus difference and percentage results.
 The options object is passed through to the processor should you wish to compare sizes using different options than the defaults.